|The "Invincibles" winning the Premiership in 2004|

 FW: Theirry Henry (France)

-Henry is the all-time leading scorer for both Arsenal and France.
+Thierry Henry is the all-time leading scorer for both Arsenal and France.
 He was named the PFA Players' Player of the Year twice, and the FWA Footballer of the Year three times.
 He started with AS Monaco in 1994.
 The, he spent 8 seasons with Arsenal, where he enjoyed the peak of his career.
 He also played for Juventus, Barcelona and NY Red Bulls.
 He earned 123 caps and was a part of France's Golden Team form 1998 to 2002.
+He won the World Cup in 1998 and Euro 2000.

-Bergkamp was the best-known Dutch player of the mid-1990's.
+Dennis Bergkamp was the best-known Dutch player of the mid-1990's.
 He had 92 caps.
 He helped Holland to reach the semi-final of the 1998 WC Finals in France.
-His goal vs Argentina at was considered among the best ever scored in WC history.
+His goal vs Argentina at was considered among the best ever scored in World Cup history.
 He also played in the World Cup Finals of 1994 and three European Championship.
 He started with Ajax and played for Inter Milan.
-He also had a successful career with Arsenal.
+He also had a very successful career with Arsenal, winning 7 major titles.

-George began his career with Arsenal in 1968.
+Charlie George began his career with Arsenal in 1968.
 He was the hero of the 1971 FA Cup Final.
-He scored 111th minute winner that gave Arsenal their first Double in history.
-That season, Arsenal also won the league, making it a Double.
-He later played with Derby County.
+He scored 111th minute winner against Liverpool.
+That season, Arsenal also won the league, making it a "League/FA Cup Double".
+The goal gave Arsenal their first ever Double in history.
+He later played with Derby County between 1975 and 1978.
 After Derby, his career took me to clubs in Australia, the USA, Hong Kong and Scotland.
 He also played for Southampton.

 ST: Ian Wright (England)